Near Brockway in McCone County, Montana — The American West (Mountains)

 Other nearby markers.
 At least 2 other markers are within walking distance of this marker.
-Fort Peck Dam and Lake (here, next to this marker); Join the Voyage of Discovery (here, next to this marker).
+Fort Peck Dam and Lake (a few steps from this marker); Join the Voyage of Discovery (within shouting distance of this marker).

 More about this marker.
 This marker is located at the Flowing Wells Rest Area.

 Also see . . .
 Hell Creek Formation -- Wikipedia.
 The Hell Creek Formation is an intensively-studied division of mostly Upper Cretaceous and some lower Paleocene rocks in North America, named for exposures studied along Hell Creek, near Jordan, Montana.
 The formation stretches over portions of Montana, North Dakota, South Dakota, and Wyoming.
 (Submitted on December 9, 2019, by Barry Swackhamer of Brentwood, California.)